-A six-week-old baby is referred to you for urgent assessment for blood-stained loose stools.
-He was born at term, and there were no antenatal/postnatal complications.
+A six-week-old baby is referred to you for urgent assessment of blood-stained loose stools.
+He was born at term, with no antenatal/postnatal complications.

 He received IM Vitamin K at birth.
-He was initially breastfed for two weeks and then started on feeds with cow’s milk formula.
+He was initially breastfed for 2 weeks, then started on cow’s milk formula.

 He is thriving well, and the clinical examination was unremarkable.